During the October, the FCCN Unit shares some practical content on how to ensure safe browsing.

 The digital footprint

 This information is quite valuable, as hackers can use it to, for example, create fake profiles or open bank accounts.
-For these reasons your digital footprint is a personal representation that should be under your control.
+For these reasons, your digital footprint is a personal representation that should be under your control.

-4 tips to protect your identity online:
+4 tips to protect your online identity:

 #1 Protect your online accounts

-#2 Create two verification steps
+#2 Create two-step verification

 #3 Share with care